I am a Witch

 The doorbell chimes again.

 ‘Mrs. Brown!!!
 Why doesn’t the darn woman answer the door?
 Tara eases into her shoes, struggling with the laces.
 Darn it!
-I totally forgot it’s her day off!
+Must be her day off!
 But she never takes a day off so where is she?

 Ding-dong… Ding-dong… Ding-dong-ding-dong-ding-dong…

 The person ringing must have got their finger stuck on the buzzer, and the insisting chiming is unnerving the old witch.
 She fiddles with the buttons at her neck, tripping over her cat in search of her hat.